recaptime-dev/newsletter/drafts/regular-issues/2021-001-ajhalili2006/sections/index.md

 Let's dig around the chat archives we had, and eat these:

-* Don't worry, there will be no oversimplified Lillian as of now.
+* Don't worry, there will be no oversimplified Lilian as of now.

 ![](https://cdn.rtapp.tk/2021-001-ajhalili2006/gilding-with-gold/twitch-chat/plz-dont-oversimplify-lillian.png)